You are currently viewing La Costa Norte de Riviera Nayarit, exuberante e histórica

 This micro-destination offers adventurers the opportunity to live an exciting experience and appreciate the flora and fauna of the area up close, as it is a mangrove area inhabited by various aquatic and underwater birds.
 Its beach, lonely most of the year, has an extension of 8 km and is frequented by followers of the best waves for surfing and also by those who value history, since 8 km from there, in the town of Zacualpan, a series of rock engravings found very close to the beach is on permanent display.

-What to do | When you visit this beach you will be able to enjoy completely virgin seascapes and, if you are lucky, you will witness to the arrival of an olive ridley turtle that chose this coast to spawn; or better yet, the release of some hatchlings of turtle.
+What to do | When visiting this beach you will be able to enjoy totally virgin seascapes and, if you are lucky, you will witness to the arrival of an olive ridley turtle that chose this coast to spawn; or better yet, the release of some hatchlings of turtle.

 Learn more about Boca de Chila: https://www.rivieranayarit.com.mx/nuestros-pueblos/boca-de-chila/